-There were no observed seabird interactions in the Australian ETBF in 2013 (Table 1).
-Observer data for the ETBF in 2014 is not yet available.
-Seabird interactions occurring in the ETBF are reported annually to the Western and Central Pacific Fisheries Commission (WCPFC; e.g. Hansen et al. 2014).
+There were no observed seabird interactions in the Australian ETBF in 2014 and four observed seabird interactions in 2015 (Table 1a).
+Seabird interactions occurring in the ETBF are reported annually to the Western and Central Pacific Fisheries Commission (WCPFC; e.g. Patterson et al. 2016).

-Table 1 Observed interactions between seabird species and ETBF vessels (CCSBT statistical area 4) in 2013.
-Data for 2014 are not yet available.
+Table 1a Observed interactions between seabird species and ETBF vessels (CCSBT statistical area 4) in 2014 and 2015.
 Capture and mortality rates are given as per thousand hooks.
 Note: data are from shots in the ETBF where SBT were caught.
+Observed interaction in 2015 are from electronic monitoring.
 Scientific names are given in Appendix IV.